emilianozublena/sheetsu-php/README.md

 ## TODO
 - [x] Define and implement ErrorHandler to leverage the final user from handling http status code's
 - [x] Make this repository work as package with Composer
-- [x] Create Unit Test with at least 80% coverage
+- [x] Create Unit Test with at least 80% coverage (currently in 91%)
 - [x] Add ignore_case to search
-- [ ] Define and implement search algorithm within Collections to leverage calls to the api's endpoint
+- [x] Add a way to manage the active sheet used
+- [ ] Make class agnostic in such a way that Collection & Model classes are replaceable for others (or maybe for a ORM like Eloquent)